-However, the actual or suspected existence of environmental contamination is only half of the phase 1 site assessment picture; the skill and experience of your risk assessor is crucial in deriving a judgement on the overall level of risk potentially presented.
+However, the actual or suspected existence of environmental contamination is only half of the phase 1 site assessment report; the skill and experience of your risk assessor is crucial in deriving a judgement on the overall level of risk potentially presented.
 If for instance, the site is within a sensitive groundwater location, or adjacent a school, any potential hazards will be of much greater significance than if the site was underlain by unproductive strata and in an isolated rural area.
-Most site settings will lie somewhere on a continuum between these extremes, and a large degree of judgement must be exercised in formulating and interpreting a robust conceptual site model.
+Most site settings will lie somewhere on a continuum between these extremes, and a large degree of judgement must be exercised in formulating and interpreting a robust conceptual site model.??

 'Part 2A' came into force on 1st April 2000 in response to growing recognition of the need to address legacy contamination associated with our rich industrial heritage.
 The driving objective of Part 2A is to provide a system for the identification of land where contamination is causing unacceptable risk to human health or the environment, and thereby ensure land is suitable for its current or proposed use.
 With the "polluter pays principle" being central to the new regime, environmental site assessments are an important due-diligence step and acknowledged best practice.
 The RICS terms this kind of report a Land Quality Statement (LQS).